DGWhittaker/nottingham_covid_modelling/README.md

 - In order to optimise parameters of the Google mobility data forward model to UK death data using different noise models (default is negative binomial), type:

-`optimise_model` or `run_all_cmaes` to generate all fits at once (UK ONS data only).
+`optimise_model`.

 - Following this, once best fits from CMA-ES have been generated, run:

-`mcmc` or `run_all_mcmc` to run all MCMC routines at once (takes a while, so using a multi-core server recommended).
+`mcmc` (takes a while, so using a multi-core server recommended).
 Note that this can ONLY be run after `optimise_model`, as best fits from CMA-ES are used as inputs.

 - To see diagnostic plots from the MCMC, type:

 `plot_mcmc` or `plot_mcmc_series`.
 For all of the above, the `-o` argument can again be added to use UK ONS deaths data.

-- To download the latest deaths numbers from the ONS website run:

-`download_ons_data`

-By default the file `ONS_daily_deaths.csv` will end up in `../data`.
-The data is processed from the [ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales).
+The data used are processed from the [ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales).

 **Please Note:** If your folder names have spaces this might cause issues depending on the platform you're using. e.g. `users/user_name/OneDrive - The University of Nottingham` if things don't run check you don't have spaces in your folder names.

 ## Folder structure
-- The `nottingham_covid_modelling/lib` folder contains modules used by the forward model: `data.py` retrieves stored Google mobility data and daily deaths, `equations.py` solves the SIRD model difference equations, `error_measures.py` contains functions to calculate different error measures, `likelihood.py` and `priors.py` contain log-likelihood functions and priors, respectively, for different noise models, and `settings.py` contains default fixed parameter settings for the model.
+- The `nottingham_covid_modelling/lib` folder contains modules used by the forward model: `data.py` retrieves stored Google mobility data and daily deaths, `equations.py` solves the SItD model difference equations, `error_measures.py` contains functions to calculate different error measures, `likelihood.py` and `priors.py` contain log-likelihood functions and priors, respectively, for different noise models, and `settings.py` contains default fixed parameter settings for the model.
-- Google mobility data are now taken from `../data` folder and retrieved from [here](https://www.google.com/covid19/mobility/).
+- Google mobility data are retrieved from [here](https://www.google.com/covid19/mobility/).
-- GOV.UK daily death data are now taken from `../data` and retrieved from [here](https://coronavirus.data.gov.uk).
+- GOV.UK daily death data are retrieved from [here](https://coronavirus.data.gov.uk).
 - Automatic tests for our code are in `nottingham_covid_modelling/tests`